ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 }
 ```

-### Explanation:
+### Explanation

-We've now made our data variable private, meaning it can't be accessed directly from outside the contract.
-To fetch its value, we've provided a custom public view function `getValue` where the user provides the address.
-On both Ethereum and Ten, if you call this function you will retrieve the number stored by that address.
+The `storedValues` variable is now private, requiring a custom `getValue` function to retrieve data.
+While both Ethereum and Ten allow you to call this function, on Ten, `_storedValues` is inaccessible outside of `getValue`.

 :::caution
-In Ethereum, the `_storedValues` variable can also be accessed directly using the `getStorageAt` method, but not in Ten.
+In Ethereum, `_storedValues` can be accessed directly with `getStorageAt`, but not on Ten.
 :::

-## Step 3: Implementing Data Access Control
+## Step 3: Adding Data Access Control

-In this step, we aim to restrict users to only access their own value.
-This feature can only be implemented in Ten because as mentioned above, `_storedValues` is not hidden in Ethereum.
+We’ll add restrictions so users can only access their own data.
+This is only possible on Ten since Ten prevents unauthorized access to private state data.

-### Code:
+### Code

 ```solidity
 contract StorageExample {